satvikDesktop/website/README.md

 **Solution :**<br>

-Firstly I have created a simple sort of a landing page that asks the user for permission with the "accept" button<br>
+Firstly I have created a simple sort of a landing page that asks the user for permission with the `accept` button<br>
 My "landing page" asking for cookies is overlayed over the rick roll video so that it's hidden<br>
 ```html
 <div class="cookies" id="permission">